Hip (Dunn view)

-The Dunn view is the preferred projection to aid and diagnose femoral-acetabular impingement (FAI) due to its increased sensitivity for detecting femoral head-neck asphericity.
+The Dunn view is the preferred projection to aid in the diagnosis of femoroacetabular impingement (FAI) due to its increased sensitivity for detecting femoral head-neck asphericity.

-- patient is supine with the pelvis in neutral rotation (Anterior Superior Iliac Spine equidistant from tabletop).
+- patient is supine with the pelvis in neutral rotation (anterior superior Iliac spine equidistant from the tabletop)